IntelRealSense/librealsense/wrappers/openvino/readme.md

 Pre-trained models were taken from the [OpenVINO model zoo](https://software.intel.com/en-us/openvino-toolkit/documentation/pretrained-models), and [public models](https://software.intel.com/en-us/articles/model-downloader-essentials) were converted using the Model Converter.

+### The Device

+The OpenVINO models may be loaded into any available device—CPU, GPU, Movidius™ Neural Compute Stick, or FPGA—provided the right .dll or .so files are available.

+By default, the samples use the `CPU` device for running rather than assuming a GPU.
+If no discreet GPU is available, the CPU will likely run faster, but feel free to experiment by chaning the device.

+To use the `CPU` device, the samples compile and depend on `cpu_extension.dll` (Windows) or `libcpu_extension.so` (Linux) at runtime.
+If you encounter runtime error complaining of a missing component by these names, these can be found as a result of the regular build and then placed in the same place as all the model files (i.e., the current directory or alongside the .exe).

 ### Linux